empathyco/x/.github/CONTRIBUTING.md

 - **[@empathyco/x-translations](/packages/x-translations)** - A project that allows you to import and export the translations.
 - **[@empathyco/x-utils](/packages/x-utils)** - provides utilities to ease the development.
+- **[@empathyco/x-archetype-utils](/packages/x-archetype-utils)** - provides utilities to ease the
+  development.
+It's used in the Interface X Archetype project.
+- **[@empathyco/x-bus](/packages/x-bus)** - provides an event bus to help with event orchestration.
+- **[@empathyco/x-tailwind](/packages/x-tailwind)** - Empathy X Tailwind plugin that represent a design system builder.
+With this package you are able to create a design system through a cofiguration file

 ## How to contribute